 Jane crossed her arms and raised an eyebrow.
 “You’re getting soft on me, Morgendorffer.”

 “I’d attack his fashion sense, but that’s probably more my sister’s field.
-On a more serious note, he does seem to take a free-wheeling approach to life, so I don’t know how serious he’ll be about commitment.”
+On a more serious note, he does seem to take a free-wheeling approach to life, so I don’t know if he'll be one for commitment.”

-Daria suppressed an inward shiver.
+Daria shivered.
 She’d done nothing to earn such a good friend.
 Maybe that was the beauty of it.

 “Uh, thanks,” she managed to stammer out.
 “I’ll find some work in the Foreign Quarter so I can contribute a bit.”